-- It may be necessary to have a Ford authorized dealer increase the coolant concentration above 50%. - A coolant concentration of 60% will provide improved freeze point protection.
-Engine coolant concentrations above 60% will decrease the overheat protection characteristics of the engine coolant and may cause engine damage
+Note: It may be necessary to have a Ford authorized dealer increase the coolant concentration above 50%.

+Note: A coolant concentration of 60% will provide improved freeze point protection.
+Increased engine coolant concentrations above 60% will decrease the overheat protection characteristics of the engine coolant and may cause engine damage.